bclaise/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-00-9.md

   Ethernet versus gigE versus gigEthernet … X/Y.Z as an example) for a machine to read.

-Right now, these concepts is known inside of network engineer heads, their network domain knowledge, but how to convey this information to a data scientist lacking the network domain knowledge but capable to analyze data systematically?
+At this point, these concepts are known inside network engineer's heads, their network domain knowledge, but how to convey this information to a data scientist lacking the network domain knowledge but capable to analyze data systematically?
 The cost of documenting this information